GomezMig03/dd-frontend/README.md

 # DD Frontend
-A lightweight Frontend for the DD utility, made in [neutralino.js](https://github.com/neutralinojs/neutralinojs) with the [Bonnev's vite react neutralino template.](https://github.com/Bonnev/vite-react-neutralino-template)
+A lightweight Frontend for the DD utility, made in [tauri](https://tauri.app/).

 > [!WARNING]
 > The dd utility is powerful but potentially dangerous.
 It performs exactly as instructed without confirmation, which can lead to data loss, file corruption, or damage to partitions or drives.
 Be careful with your use of this app.